 In accordance with Local Government Act 1999, Chapter 7 - Council Staff, Council would then need to undertake a recruitment process for the position of CEO.
 It is highlighted there is a financial implication linked to this decision for the costs of recruitment, along with the requirement for Council to establish a Selection Panel.

-Council may elect to extend the current contract for a determined period.
+Council may elect to renew the CEO's contract.
 This option ensures continuity of service for the Council with the current CEO continuing his service.